gofenris/gofenris.github.io/content/post/data-leadership-cohort.md

 draft: false
 ---

-Fenris is excited to announce a new program on data leadership and governance, in partnership with Aspiration and Digital Public.
+Fenris is excited to announce the launch of a new program on data leadership and governance, in partnership with Aspiration and Digital Public.

 ## Call for Participation